 In addition to specialized training, professional medical cleaners should be able to demonstrate competency.
 This means being able to show the cleaning supervisor or the trainer that they can perform the practices correctly after being trained.

-Health care facilities are different than other kinds of businesses when it comes to cleaning and disinfecting.
+Health care facilities are different from other kinds of businesses when it comes to cleaning and disinfecting.
 The reasons for this include:

 - harmful germs in these kinds of places are more common